dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Change your thoughts and you change your world.**
+**What you see in yourself is what you see in the world.**

-Norman Vincent Peale
+Afghan Proverb